Welcome to part 3 of our 4-part blog series.

 Data Sovereignty: Data Transfers Outside of the EU

 To support data sovereignty requirements, MongoDB zones allow precise control over where personal data is physically stored in a cluster.
-Zones can be configured to automatically “shard” (partition) the data based on the user’s location – enabling administrators to isolate EU citizen data to physical facilities located only in those regions recognized as complying with the GDPR.
+Zones are also the basis for Atlas's fully managed Global Clusters.
+Clusters can be configured to automatically “shard” (partition) the data based on the user’s location – enabling administrators to isolate EU citizen data to physical facilities located only in those regions recognised as complying with the GDPR.
 If EU policies towards storing data in specific regions change, updating the shard key range can enable the database automatically to move personal data to alternative regions.
+You can learn about Global Clusters from the Atlas documentation.

 Proactive monitoring of all components within an application platform is always a best practice.
 System performance and availability depend on the timely detection and resolution of potential issues before they present problems to users.
 Sudden and unexpected peaks in memory and CPU utilization can, among other factors, be indicative of an attack, which can be mitigated if administrators are alerted in real time.